 We face the business risk of exposure to product liability claims in the event that the use of any of our products results in personal injury or property damage.
 In the event any of our products prove to be defective, we may be required to recall or redesign such products.
 We are also subject to various laws and regulations relating to environmental protection and the discharge of materials into the environment.
 We could incur substantial costs, including legal expenses, as a result of the noncompliance with, or liability for cleanup or other costs or damages under, environmental laws.
-See Note 11, "Litigation" within the Notes to Consolidated Financial Statements for a description of an existing environmental claim against the Company.
-Additionally, the Company is involved in various other kinds of commercial disputes.
 Given the inherent uncertainty of litigation, these various legal proceedings and compliance matters could have a material impact on our business, operating results or financial condition.